Northen NJ Bird Watching Refuges and Bird Watching Activity Centers

 1547 County Route 565

 Situated in the midst of the Appalachian Valley and the Highland Ridge System, the Wallkill River valley is a channel for bird and waterfowl journeying between eastern Canada and the Atlantic coast, and the Delaware and Hudson rivers.
 The Wallkill River refuge is one of the few waterfowl habitat of considerable importance that remain northwestern NJ.
-More than 225 species of birds and waterfowl can be found on the Walkill River Refuge.
+More than 225 species of birds and waterfowl can be found on the Wallkill River Refuge.

 Sandy Hook Bird Observatory